RamitRoshan/reactjs-frontend/notes/Intro to React.md

 - Embed expression inside JSX. (we use- {} for this).

-### 📍DataType/Values that are not printed on the UI/screen in reactjs :
+### 📍DataType/Values that are not printed/display on the UI/screen in reactjs :
 1. undefined
 2. boolean (true & false)